Jordan Archer: International career

-Archer was born in Walthamstow, but qualifies to play for Scotland as his grandparents were born there.
-He has represented Scotland at U19, U20 and U21 levels, and received his first ever call up to the senior side in August 2017.
-Archer made his first full international appearance on 29 May 2018, but was at fault for both goals as Scotland lost 2–0 to Peru.
+Walthamstow born Archer qualifies to play for Scotland via his Glaswegian mother.
+He represented Scotland at U19, U20 and U21 levels, and received his first ever call up to the senior side in August 2017.
+Archer made his first full international appearance on 29 May 2018, but was at fault in both goals with an inexperienced Scotland team losing 2–0 away to Peru.